netlify/staticgen/source/projects/ui-grid.md

 description: UI Grid - AngularJS Data Grid.
 ---

-A data grid for AngularJS, part of the AngularJSUI suite with:
+A data grid for AngularJS, part of the AngularUI for AngularJS suite with:

 * native AngularJS implementation, no jQuery,
 * performs well with large data sets; even 10,000+ rows,